gridsingularity/gsy-e/wiki/docs/api.md

 ```

 Note: The total amount of energy bid at any point is limited to the energy requirement of the device.
 Updating a bid during a market slot deletes other active bids.
+Additionally, the price of your bids/offers should be a positive float otherwise it will get rejected by the market.

 #### Trading Strategies